grz0zrg/wui/README.md

         // a toggling group id, another button with the same toggling group id will be linked to this one and will be off when this one will be switched on
         toggle_group: 0,

-        // toggle state after creation, if it is a toggle button
+        // toggle state of the button after creation, only if it is a toggle button
         toggle_state: true,

         // function called when a button is clicked, if the item is of type "toggle", an object containing a field "type" and "state" will be passed as argument